electron/electron/docs/api/browser-window.md

   * `alwaysOnTop` Boolean - Whether the window should always stay on top of other windows.
 Default is `false`.
   * `fullscreen` Boolean - Whether the window should show in fullscreen.
-When explicity set to `false` the fullscreen button will be hidden or disabled on OS X. Default is `false`.
+When explicitly set to `false` the fullscreen button will be hidden or disabled on OS X. Default is `false`.
   * `fullscreenable` Boolean - Whether the maximize/zoom button on OS X should toggle full screen mode or maximize window.
 Default is `true`.